 As with all other components of DCF analysis, the discount rate should also reflect market data, i.e., other market derived discount rates.
 Discount rates should be selected from comparable properties or businesses in the market.
 In order for these properties to be comparable, the revenue, expenses, risk, inflation, real rates of return, and income projections for the properties must be similar to those of the subject property.
 Present value calculations of cash flows are most often calculated using appropriate discount rates for each class of cash flows.
-A reversion/terminal value is capitalised at a terminal capitalisation rate, or reversion yield, and discounted to present value at an appropriate discount rate is used for all cash flows.
+A reversion/terminal value is capitalised at a terminal capitalisation rate, or reversion yield, and discounted to present value at an appropriate discount rate.
+In many instances, a single discount rate is used for all cash flows.